Kinetic theory of gases: "Heat is motion"

+Also the transfer of heat was explained by the motion of particles.
+Around 1760, Scottish physicist and chemist Joseph Black wrote: "Many have supposed that heat is a tremulous ... motion of the particles of matter, which ... motion they imagined to be communicated from one body to another."

+Kinetic theory of gases

 In 1738 Daniel Bernoulli published Hydrodynamica, which laid the basis for the kinetic theory of gases.
 In this work, Bernoulli posited the argument, that gases consist of great numbers of molecules moving in all directions, that their impact on a surface causes the pressure of the gas, and that their average kinetic energy determines the temperature of the gas.
 The theory was not immediately accepted, in part because conservation of energy had not yet been established, and it was not obvious to physicists how the collisions between molecules could be perfectly elastic.